kyle-alis/docs/.github/contributing.md

 ### Issues

-If you spot a problem with the docs, before you jump in to provide a solution, search if an issue already exists.
+If you spot a problem with the docs, before you jump into providing a solution, search if an issue already exists.
 In the case that it does, use the issue to create a PR.
 If a related issue doesn't exist, you can open a new issue using a relevant issue form.

 ## Make Changes
 The content of the documents are written in <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet" target="_blank">Github Flavoured Markdown</a>.
 Each document is saved in a relevant topic folders in the docs directory.
-See the *Adding a new document section* for more info on the different topics.
+See the **Adding a new document** section for more info on the different topics.

 The site is built with VuePress.
 See <a href="https://vuepress.vuejs.org/guide/markdown.html" target="_blank">VuePress</a> docs on supported Markdown Extensions and the ability to use Vue syntax inside markdown.
 ### Making changes on Github